Houston, TX: Dental Practice Consolidation Index

 Track Houston, TX acquisition signals

-The Consolidation Index refreshes quarterly.
-The underlying provider records, DSO affiliation history, and acquisition triggers update weekly.
-Start a free 7-day trial to see your TX territory live.
+The Consolidation Index draws from the live provider database and updates automatically.
+The underlying records, DSO affiliation history, and acquisition triggers refresh weekly.
+Start a free 7-day trial to see your TXterritory live.

 Methodology: DSO penetration is the share of active dentists in the metro whose practice is currently affiliated with a named DSO brand from the dso_identifier alias table (200+ brand entities, post-audit exclusion list).
 Retirement cliff is the share of active dentists whose license_issue_date is more than 30 years before the data refresh date.
 Fresh provider influx is the share of active dentists whose NPI enumeration_date is in the last 12 months.
 Metro boundaries follow MSA-anchored ZIP-prefix mappings.
 License coverage for Houston, TX: 95%.
-Numbers reflect the 2026-05-29 post-audit refresh of metro-consolidation.json.
+Numbers are drawn live from the provider database (last refresh2026-07-12) and update automatically.